 - Reporting the incident is a supported and positive first step.
 Seek law enforcement or medical treatment immediately, if needed.

-- An investigation/inquiry is conducted by law enforcement and/or Toccoa Falls College.
+- An investigation/inquiry is conducted by Toccoa Falls College employees who are trained in Title IX investigations and/or by local law enforcement.
 Both could happen concurrently and are not dependent upon each other regarding outcome.

 - Interim measures could be provided to ensure the safety and security of those involved.
-Possible action include, but are not limited to a no contact order, housing relocation, academic course accommodation, transportation modification, employment assignment alterations, and/or other remedies or measures deemed necessary by the College.
+Possible action includes, but is not limited to, a no contact order, housing relocation, academic course accommodation, transportation modification, employment assignment alterations, and/or other remedies or measures deemed necessary by the College.
 Violations of interim measures and/or directives by College officials could be viewed as a violation of the Code of Student Conduct and result in disciplinary action.